Drama, Dance, Theatre and Cinematics Degree

 Research is important when interested in a degree in drama, dance, cinematics or theatre to determine if students wish to study a more theoretical or practical based degree.

-Students are advised to check with their chosen university or desired courses to establish what they need to secure admission on the course.
+Students are advised to check with their chosen university or desired courses to establish what they need to secure admission to the course.

 What are my study options?